 In this blog post, you will find how to add and subtract matrices step by step with examples and MCQs to help you to understand the concept.
 Whether you are new to matrices or need a refresher, this post is perfect.

-After covering this, you will be able to learn about the basic concepts related to Addition, Subtraction of matrices and other related ideas related to Matrix Addition.
+After covering this, you will be able to learn about the basic concepts related to Addition, Subtraction of matrices and other related ideas related to Addition of Matrices.

-When two matrices have the same order, they are conformable for Addition and Subtraction.
-Two matrices have the same order means “the same number of Rows and Columns”.
+When two matrices have the same order, the addition of matrices is possible.
+Two matrices have the same order means “the same number of Rows and Columns.”

-When two matrices have the same order, they are conformable for Addition and Subtraction.
+When two matrices have the same order, the subtraction of matrices is possible.

 A=\left[\begin{array}{ll}3 & 8 \\4 & 6\end{array}\right], B=\left[\begin{array}{cc}4 & 0 \\1 & -9\end{array}\right] \\